card

 • The Mongolian ger's door always faces south.

-• The left side of the house is the hostess’ side, and the guests are expected to sit on the right side.
+• The left side of the ger is the hostess’ side, and the guests are expected to sit on the right side.

 • As nomadic people, we are very hospitable and welcoming, so visitors and guests are often met with open arms and warm welcomes without the need to notify us in advance or the need to knock on the door.